 The college offers a number of selective admission programs, outlined on the following pages.
-Selection for these programs is very competitive and a student’s past educational achievement is measured against all other student applicants.
+Selection for these programs is very competitive and a student’s past educational achievement is measured against all other applicants.
 Students are strongly advised to not apply to more than one selective program per term of desired entry.
 For students in need of guidance determining their career path, the college offers a number of career exploration opportunities.

 Applicants must submit all official documentation and demonstrate minimum requirements for consideration no later than the close of business on the posted deadline date to be considered for acceptance.
-Coursework in progress at time of deadline will not be used to meet minimum requirements.
-If the posted deadline falls on a Saturday, Sunday or a holiday, the effective deadline will be the close of business on the next business day.
+Coursework in progress at the time of deadline will not be used to meet minimum requirements.
+If the posted deadline falls on a Saturday, Sunday, or a holiday, the effective deadline will be the close of business on the next business day.
 The college may return applications received after the posted deadline without review.
 Incomplete applications submitted prior to the deadline will not be considered for review.
 All applicants will be notified of the admission decision by mail approximately 60 days following the application deadline.
 If selected for admission, students will be required to submit a nonrefundable deposit with their confirmation of acceptance.
 Students admitted to selective programs must attend a mandatory orientation/welcome session prior to the start of classes; no exceptions will be made.
 If an applicant is accepted, proof of immunization will be required and must be received prior to class registration.
 Applicants should refer to the program application form for a list of these requirements.
 Students previously convicted of a felony may not be eligible for professional licensure or placement in clinical settings.
-Certain clinical sites may require drug testing for some MWCC health professions academic programs.
+Certain clinical sites may require drug testing for some MWCC health profession academic programs.
 Students may not co-enroll in more than one selective program at any given time.

 CORI/SORI (Criminal/Sexual Offender Records Information) Policies